All You Need To Know About Citibank's T-Bill-Linked Home Loan

-Now, one global bank has already taken the lead to set an example — a move that would help home loan borrowers significantly.
-US-based banking major Citi on March 5 launched India’s first market benchmark rate-linked lending product.
-The bank’s new home-loan product will be linked to the rate of treasury bills (T-bills), which is used by government for its short-term borrowings.
+US-based banking major Citi in March this year launched India’s first market benchmark rate-linked lending product.
+The bank’s new home-loan product will be linked to the rate of treasury bills (T-bills), which is used by the government for its short-term borrowings.

 The bank, which had a gross home-loan book of Rs 9,000 crore as of December last year, already offers external benchmark-linked products in markets such as the US and Singapore.
 The bank’s overall India home-loan book stood at Rs 57,000 crore in the same period.